mccanne/zmarshal/README.md

-While the Go json.Marshal function does a wonderful job marshaling interface values into JSON, there is an odd asymmetry when it comes to unmarshaling the very same data back into they very same interface value.
+While the Go json.Marshal function does a wonderful job marshaling interface values into JSON, there is an odd asymmetry when it comes to unmarshaling the very same data back into the very same interface value.

 Why is this?